KonghaYao/pure-graph/docs/overview.md

 # Architecture Overview

-Pure Graph is built with a modular architecture that separates concerns into distinct layers, allowing for maximum flexibility and extensibility.
+Open LangGraph Server is built with a modular architecture that separates concerns into distinct layers, allowing for maximum flexibility and extensibility.
 This document provides an in-depth look at the core components and how they interact.

 ## Core Architecture

 ```
 ┌─────────────────┐    ┌──────────────────┐    ┌─────────────────┐
-│   Framework     │    │    Pure Graph    │    │   LangGraph     │
+│   Framework     │    │    Open LangGraph Server    │    │   LangGraph     │
 │   Adapters      │◄──►│    API Layer     │◄──►│   Workflows     │
 │                 │    │                  │    │                 │
 │ • Next.js       │    │ • REST Endpoints │    │ • StateGraphs   │